What is Through-the-wall Air Conditioner?

 Usually, this wall sleeve is a separate purchase from the air conditioner unit.
 It is a thin metal box that is open on two faces.
 You have to insert it into an opening in the wall and insert the AC unit into it.

 In the United States, the standard electric outlet is 115V.
 So, once the AC unit is designed to work in this said voltage, simply plug it in.
 But, some AC units would need a 230V outlet.
-That’s why it’s either you must have the special 230V or you get a professional electrician to make one for you.
+That’s why it’s either you must have the special 230V, or you get a professional electrician to make one for you.

 All air conditioner units dehumidify to some extent because lower temperature air doesn’t hold water as well.
-Air conditioners release the extracted humidity in a form of water out the back of the exterior face by dripping.
+Air conditioners release the extracted humidity in the form of water out the back of the exterior face by dripping.

 With many units, however, this water tends to simply re-evaporate if it is heated by the warm exhaust of the AC and also by the warm outside air.
 This dehumidification is then enhanced once fans slowly blow air over the cooling coils letting more air-water vapor to condense.
 And this is generally what the dry mode on an air conditioner does.

-Normally, wall air conditioners have at least a year of limited warranties and mostly these are only for the parts of the unit and not the sleeves, electrics, covers and more.
+Normally, wall air conditioners have at least a year of limited warranties, and mostly, these are only for the parts of the unit and not the sleeves, electrics, covers, and more.
 Some companies would have a warranty statement that lists what is being covered and not.
-Usually, breakages and damages which are not directly associated with the unit manufacture are not covered such as electrical issues, malfunction from accidental abuse and problems with the wall where the unit is installed.
+Usually, breakages and damages which are not directly associated with the unit manufacture are not covered, such as electrical issues, malfunction from accidental abuse, and problems with the wall where the unit is installed.

 Additional Features for Convenience

 Look for a high-quality air conditioner unit that has multiple convenience features.
-There are units that might allow you to operate the device using a smartphone or setting a timer so the unit turns off and on once you want it.
+There are units that might allow you to operate the device using a smartphone or setting a timer, so the unit turns off and on once you want it.

-Another one is the energy-saver mode which runs the fan by itself every 10 minutes or more.
+Another one is the energy-saver mode, which runs the fan by itself every 10 minutes or more.
 It would only turn back the AC on once the temperature is rising above your set temperature.
-Some also have a remote control which might have a temperature sensor acting as a thermostat for the air conditioner.
+Some also have a remote control, which might have a temperature sensor acting as a thermostat for the air conditioner.

-Take note of these factors in order for you to buy the right through-the-wall air conditioner which would meet your expectations and needs.
+Take note of these factors in order for you to buy the right through-the-wall air conditioner, which would meet your expectations and needs.

 What Are the Installation and Cooling Requirements?

-if you are planning to install a through-the-wall air conditioner in your home, there is a need for you to consider the room size where the unit would exist.
+If you are planning to install a through-the-wall air conditioner in your home, there is a need for you to consider the room size where the unit would exist.
 In determining the size unit that you’ll need, begin with a suitable amount of cooling power.
 British Thermal Units can be utilized to measure the cooling capacity of the unit.
 Take note that the higher the amount of the BTUs, the bigger of the room it would be able to cool.

 Say, for instance, if your room measures 100 to 150 square feet, you would need a unit with 5000 BTUs.
 Or a room that measures 1200 to 1400 square feet would need 23000 BTUs of cooling power.

-Aside from the size of the room, you must also consider other environmental factors including a number of occupants, sunlight and ceiling height.
+Aside from the size of the room, you must also consider other environmental factors, including a number of occupants, sunlight, and ceiling height.

 - Number of Occupants.
 You have to add an additional 600 BTUs for the cooling power for every additional person over two people.